(RE-)DESIGN and DEVELOPMENT JOURNEY

 Since our independent senior advisor was trained at the Technical University Delft (TU/D) - we also largely follow their outstanding and contemporary design and development approaches for online courses.

 Constructive alignment is essential throughout the roll-out of this phase.
-It means, starting with the learning objectives, and then going straight to the way we want to evaluate, or make that learning visible (i.e. not jumping to the activities we’d like to include).
+It means, starting with the learning objectives, and then going straight into the way we want to evaluate, or make that learning visible (i.e. not jumping to the activities we like to include).
 Once designed, backward design (Wiggins & McTighe 2011) can help us further to realise whether constructive alignment was achieved.

 Our technical approach to curriculum design is based on ‘constructive alignment’.
 You achieve it with backward design, which has proved to be a robust technique for design.
 Source image: Biggs, J., & Tang, C. (2011).
 Teaching for Quality Learning at University.
 Maidenhead, UK: Open University Press.